What is the Double Bounce Rule in Pickleball

 Why Does the Double Bounce Rule Exist?

-If everyone hits the ball back at the same time, there’s no competition, which ultimately means no one is being forced to make a choice or decision in which they may be uncomfortable.
-As long as everyone is hitting the ball back at the same time, pickleball is a balanced game.
+If everyone hits the ball back simultaneously, there’s no competition, which means no one is forced to make a choice or decision in which they may be uncomfortable.

 Is the “Double Bounce Rule” and The “Two Bounce Rule” the Same Thing?

-How many times have you used the “Double bounce rule” or the “two bounce rule”?
-This phrase is commonly heard when pickleball players are discussing pickleball games or when talking about their pickleball gameplay.
+How often have you used the “Double bounce rule” or the “two bounce rule”?
+This phrase is commonly heard when pickleball players discuss their games or gameplay.
 What the double bounce rule means is that after every rally (a point where two opposing players compete against each other), there are two points where a player can legally hit a ball.

 At the same time, the two-bounce rule states that a player must hit the ball at least twice within the rally period before hitting the ball out of bounds.